Environmental Sciences

 SC 110 Inorganic Chemistry - 3 credits |

-This is a basic course in inorganic chemistry with an emphasis on environmental applications.
-Basic chemical concepts are presented in the lecture series with application of those concepts in the laboratory component.
+This course introduces students to inorganic chemistry with an emphasis on environmental applications.
+Basic chemical concepts such as chemical bonding, chemical reactions and state of matter are presented in the lecture series with application of those concepts in the laboratory component.
 Pre/co-requisites: None |

-SC 125 Environmental Mapping & Technology |
+SC 125 Environmental Mapping & Technology - 3 credits |

 SO 210 Introductory Soil Science - 3 credits |